-Around lunch, I arrived home, ate some yummy food from the garden (it is the first harvest, after all) and setup my medicine-making supplies out on my back porch where I could keep an eye on my free ranging chickens.
+Around lunch, I arrived home, ate some yummy food from the garden (it is the first harvest, after all) and set up my medicine-making supplies out on my back porch where I could keep an eye on my free-ranging chickens.
 From nearby herb beds, I gathered colts foot, lady’s mantle, and chamomile.
-I also gathered up valerian flower for a tincture (I am hoping the flower will be more mild than valerian root, the root I will harvest later in the year).
+I also gathered up valerian flower for a tincture (I am hoping the flower will be milder than valerian root, the root I will harvest later in the year).

 Goldenrod (especially when combined with ragweed leaf and stem–NOT ragweed pollen/flower) is great for those snotty, leaky, allergies.
-Its kinda funny that ragweed leaf and stem can help cure ragweed’s pollen allergies that many people get.
-As far as I know, nobody is allergic to goldenrod, it gets a bad rap because other allergen producing plants, like ragweed, happen to bloom at the same time and in the same location.
+It’s kind of funny that ragweed leaf and stem can help cure ragweed pollen allergies that many people get.
+As far as I know, nobody is allergic to goldenrod, it gets a bad rap because other allergen-producing plants, like ragweed, happen to bloom at the same time and in the same location.
 I wanted to have a good tincture of goldenrod so that when I encounter people’s pesky dogs that jump up on me, I have something to counter the allergic reaction.

 Fresh garlic from the garden and the painstakingly gathered mullein flowers went into my awesome enamel and copper double boiler (yard sale find, $15).
 This oil, which I will infuse over the next three days, is used for ear infections, which I get pretty often in the winter.